-The depreciation of intangible fixed assets is systematically calculated by the straight-line method according to its estimated useful life, taking into account the depreciation actually suffered.
-The percentage of amortization based on estimated useful lives is:
+The depreciation of intangible fixed assets is systematically calculated by the straight-line method according to its estimated useful life, considering the depreciation actually suffered.
+The percentage of amortization based on estimated useful lives is.

 Depreciation rate (%)

+Development 20%

-Development 20% Software Applications 20%
+Software Applications 20%